One-of-a-kind coincidence during Denver twins’ birth leaves eyebrows pleasantly raised - NewsBreak

 Earlier this month, Lauren Meehan arrived at the Rose Medical Center to deliver her two baby girls.

-“Our twins decided to make an early and quick arrival in the middle of the night,” Meehan, who in addition to being a patient is also the Cath Lab Director at Rose Medical, said.These are the trendiest baby names going into 2023
+“Our twins decided to make an early and quick arrival in the middle of the night,” Meehan, who, in addition to being a patient, is also the Cath Lab Director at Rose Medical, said.Country singer Logan Mize returns home to Kansas

 As many expecting parents do, Meehan and her partner arrived at the hospital with her soon-to-be newborns’ names picked out and ready to pen to their birth certificates.